waseemd/ImdbTriviaGame/README.md

 Include notes on how to run your solution and any other info(assumptions, known bugs, etc.)

 The PWA should be launched using Node.js and utilise socket.io.
-Frontend can be in either AngularJS or React

 Installation
 =============